layilin/SP23-33852/_texts/sc-page097.md

 - The cautious mariner contracts his sail; [200]
 - So here, when squaly bursts the speeding gale,
 - If thou from ruin would'st thy points preserve,
-- Less-bellying canvas to the storm oppose.
+- Less-bellying canvass to the storm oppose.

 ---

 > VER.
 192. *Amphitryte*\] A mixtue of sea water, is a real improvement in the distillation of rum.

+---